josephcslater/vitae/readme.rst

 1. Let LaTeX do formatting, then use (internally) pandoc_ to convert citations, and only citations, to any format you want- html, .docx, Markdown, etc..
 I just need time to write some parsing scripts.
 This would have to check for pandoc_ and balk- leaving users without pandoc_ to get it installed.

-2. Smarter name selection- incorporate fuzzywuzzy.

-3. "dump formatted reverences", with a specificity on number and type.
+2. "dump formatted reverences", with a specificity on number and type.

 What else would be nice?